 The company now eyeing Gary’s only hospital has played a key role in these attacks.

-Franciscan Health is one of the largest Catholic health systems in the Midwest, with 14 hospitals and a network of more than 750 physicians.
+Franciscan Alliance is one of the largest Catholic health systems in the Midwest, with 14 hospitals and a network of more than 750 physicians.
 Each year, it reaps more than $900 million in taxpayer funding, mostly for providing Medicaid and Medicare services.

 “Like the Catholic Church it serves, Franciscan believes that a person’s sex is ascertained biologically, and not by one’s beliefs, desires, or feelings,” attorneys from the Becket Fund for Religious Liberty wrote.